Monday concludes state's 136-day deer hunting year

 Four deer may be taken under the basic Kentucky deer permit, and beyond that, antlerless deer can be taken ad infinitum at the rate of two per additional antlerless deer permit.

-One might think that with 136 days of hunting and an unlimited harvest (other than a single antlered buck), that the thousands hunters would kill an incredible number of deer — perhaps all of them.
+One might think that with 136 days of hunting and an unlimited harvest (other thana single antlered buck), that the thousands of hunters would kill an incredible number of deer — perhaps all of them.
 Yet, it does not come close to playing out that way.

 When it comes to these last days of deer hunting opportunities, most hunters simply are no longer interested.
 Weather tends to be more deterrent in January compared to that of October or November.
 Once real winter weather comes into play, those tree stand perches aren’t nearly as user friendly.
 It can get a bit nippy up there.